realasyed/cs4inbash/README.md

+## Project Status

+I am currently trying to learn C, which (for now, at least) is more interesting to me.
+Consequently, I will probably not touch this repo for a while.
+I do still love Bash though, so I'll probably come back.

 ## File Naming Scheme

 I name files after their original assignment number and content.
 For example, if the seventh assignment was about list